Student Work Abroad Programs

 The two main work abroad program types are:

-- Overseas job placement programs offered by a number of U.S.-based work exchange organizations."
+programs offered by a number of private U.S.-based work

-InterExchange, a nonprofit organization with more than 40 years of cultural exchange experience, offers work and volunteer programs for U.S. & Canadian citizens in 20 countries, including Au Pair, Teach English, Volunteer and Work & Travel programs through InterExchange Working Abroad.
+InterExchange, a nonprofit organization with more than 50 years of cultural exchange experience, offers work and volunteer programs for U.S. citizens in a variety of countries around the world, including Work & Travel, Volunteering, Teaching English, Language Learning, Educational and Cultural Travel.

 AIESEC is a worldwide student-run organization which generates thousands of paid internships each year in nearly 110 countries.
 The internships range from those with a business or technical focus to teaching English.
 You can only apply through campus chapters.